Jvviragine/data_analysis_um_course/data_clinics/clinic2/discussion.md

 Normally we would add a validation set for hyperparameter tuning.
 If we are building a simple linear regression model that might not be necessary.
 However, if we decide to use regularization, we might want to tune the parameter alpha.
 For a normal linear regression without regularization, there are no hyperparameters and we can even find the solution in a purely analytical way (Ordinary Least Squares)
 ### 2.1 D
-Note - the mean of 1 and std. of 0 come from the constant column that we added
+With Standardization, we get a Mean of 0 and Standard Deviation of 1.
+In the table, the values are not exactly 0 and 1 due to arithmetic precision.
 ### 2.1 E
 If we first standardize the data and then split, we might risk data leakage.
 That is because we are using information from the test set to scale the data.
 Instead we should first split the data and then standardize it using the train set statistics.
 We can also think from a practical point of view.
 A model in production, cannot use the "test set" to help it in the standardization, since it does not even have access to the test set.
 Therefore, we should always first split the data and then train the standardization on thr training and simply apply it to the test.
 ### 2.2.2
 We observe RMSE ~1451.95.
 To calcualte it, first we compute the errors for all predictions -> (actual price - model prediction).
 Next we square all the erors, which is helpful because it allows us to treat positive and negative values equally and is sometimes used to also punish bigger errors more.
 To compute the MSE, we simply compute the average of the squared errors.
-Lastly, taking the root of the MSE essentially brings our metric back to the original units. *In this case, we can say that for a given car, the predictions from our linear regression model on average will be about 1451 euros away from the actual price (could be underestimating or overestimating).*
+Lastly, taking the root of the MSE essentially brings our metric back to the original units, which makes the interpretation easier. *In this case, we can say that for a given car, the predictions from our linear regression model on average will be about 1451 euros away from the actual price (could be underestimating or overestimating).*
-It is also interesting to point out that the RMSE is in the same units ad the Target Variable, which is useful for interpretation.
 ### 2.2.3
 R-squared on the test dataset is ~0.82.
 This values means that our model explain ~82% of the variance in car prices observed on the test set.
 (Note the value is slightly lower than the adjusted r-squared observed on the training data - 0.853).
 Generally we want r-squared values closer to 1 as this indicates good generalization on the test set.
 The fact that the r-squared between the Training and Testing was similar is a good sign, which generally means that the model is not overfitting the training data and is generalizing well.